mravanelli/pytorch-kaldi/README.md

 ```

 - Use the option *use_cuda=1* for running the code on a GPU (strongly suggested).
 - Use the option *save_gpumem=0* to save gpu memory.
 The code will be a little bit slower (about 10-15%), but it saves gpu memory.
+- See *config_description.cfg* for a more detailed description of all the possible options.

 4. Run the experiment.
 - Type the following command to run DNN training: